ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 - sampler volume
 - channel/cross fader start
 - parameter 1 and 2
-  - except sampler bank switching

 ## What's missing?

-- sampler bank switching
+- stop sample on velocity sampler

 ## What's not possible at all?